JackV2020/Collection_Manager/README.md

 When you want to install on a new Raspberry Pi you may want to search the web for 'Raspberry Pi Imager' and use what you find to get a basic Raspberry Pi up and running.
 <br>I use a 64 GB card and in the Imager I select the 64 bit version which has as many options as possible.
 <br>So I select: -- Raspberry Pi OS (other) -- Raspberry Pi OS Full (64-bit).
-<br>In the customisation settings I configure hostname, username pi and password and locale settings and skip the wireless LAN.
+<br>In the customisation settings I configure hostname, username pi and password and locale settings and skip the wireless LAN because I connect my Pi with a cable.
 <br>On the Services tab I enable ssh access with password authentication.

+After booting the installation and waiting some time like a minute or so your pi should be connected to your network.

+To find the ip_address_of_your_Raspberry_Pi you may logon to your device that hands out ip addresses like your ISP router or use a free scanner tool like Fing which is available for Android.

-After booting the installation and waiting some time you can use 'ssh pi@ip_address_of_your_Raspberry_Pi' to login and you may want to use 'sudo apt update' and 'sudo apt upgrade', change some settings with 'sudo raspi-config' like enable vnc, set root password etc.
+After finding the ip_address_of_your_Raspberry_Pi 'ssh pi@ip_address_of_your_Raspberry_Pi' to login and you may want to use 'sudo apt update' and 'sudo apt upgrade', change some settings with 'sudo raspi-config' like enable vnc, set root password etc.

 I prefer to connect by vnc and start a terminal window.
 After that I use 'sudo geany /etc/ssh/sshd_config' to enter 'PermitRootLogin yes' and 'UsePAM no'.
 I use 'sudo systemctl restart ssh' to activate this.